ZhangLab-DeepNeuroCogLab/EmoEditor/README.md

 **[Make Me Happier: Evoking Emotions Through Image Diffusion Models](https://arxiv.org/pdf/2403.08255.pdf)**
 Qing Lin, [Jingfeng Zhang](https://zjfheart.github.io/), [Yew Soon Ong](https://www3.ntu.edu.sg/home/asysong/), [Mengmi Zhang](https://a0091624.wixsite.com/deepneurocognition-1)*
 *Corresponding author

+## Abstract
+Despite the rapid progress in image generation, emotional image editing remains under-explored.
+The semantics, context, and structure of an image can evoke emotional responses, making emotional image editing techniques valuable for various real-world applications, including treatment of psychological disorders, commercialization of products, and artistic design.
+For the first time, we present a novel challenge of emotion-evoked image generation, aiming to synthesize images that evoke target emotions while retaining the semantics and structures of the original scenes.
+To address this challenge, we propose a diffusion model capable of effectively understanding and editing source images to convey desired emotions and sentiments.
+Moreover, due to the lack of emotion editing datasets, we provide a unique dataset consisting of 340,000 pairs of images and their emotion annotations.
+Furthermore, we conduct human psychophysics experiments and introduce four new evaluation metrics to systematically benchmark all the methods.
+Experimental results demonstrate that our method surpasses all competitive baselines.
+Our diffusion model is capable of identifying emotional cues from original images, editing images that elicit desired emotions, and meanwhile, preserving the semantic structure of the original images.

 <div align=left><img src="./fig/fig1_teaser.png" width="90%" height="90%" ></div>
 The generated images evoke a sense of happiness in viewers, contrasting with the negative emotions elicited by the source images.
 Given a source image that triggers negative emotions (framed in green), our method (Ours) synthesizes a new image that elicits the given positive target emotions (in red), while maintaining the essential elements and structures of the scene.